elastic/apm/docs/agents/distributed-tracing.md

 ## Tracestate

 For our own `elastic` `tracestate` entry we will introduce a `key:value` formatted list of attributes.
-This is used to propagate the sample weight downstream, for example.
+This is used to propagate the sampling rate downstream, for example.
 See the [sampling](sampling.md) specification for more details.

 The general `tracestate` format is: